jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_litespeedbackuphistory.md

 id: Databases2_LiteSpeed.LiteSpeedGrid
 folder: ConnectSQLServer
 ---

 ## Requirements

-* Designed for use with NetVault LiteSpeed for SQL Server versions 7.1 and above.
+* Designed for use with LiteSpeed for SQL Server versions 7.1 and above.
 * Requires that LiteSpeed be installed and operational on your SQL Server network.